Oman · Close Protection & Executive Security

 Firearms Policy

 Oman's Arms and Ammunition Law strictly controls all weapons.
-Private security companies are generally unarmed.
-Armed protection is available for principals with appropriate threat justification through channels involving the Royal Oman Police and authorised security providers.
+Standard private security is unarmed.
+Armed protection for principals with appropriate threat justification is available through channels involving the Royal Oman Police.

 Licensing